GoogleCloudDataproc/initialization-actions/CONTRIBUTING.md

 most likely to support different single-node, high-availability, and standard cluster modes.

-1. Where possible, install from Dataproc's prebuilt Debian packages (built using Apache Bigtop) instead of installing from tarballs.
-Dataproc packages can be found under /var/lib/apt/lists/*dataproc-bigtop-repo_*Packages on any Dataproc cluster.
+1. Where possible, use `apt-get install` to install from Dataproc's prebuilt Debian packages (built using Apache Bigtop) instead of installing from tarballs.
+The list of Dataproc packages can be found under `/var/lib/apt/lists/*dataproc-bigtop-repo_*Packages` on any Dataproc cluster.
 1. Do not string-replace or string-grep fields out of Hadoop XML files;
    instead, use `bdconfig` which is a Python utility available on Dataproc clusters to interact with the XML files.